 left 8 children to lament the loss of a mother[Q1 1843 Bingham vol 15 page 337]

-LH reports that it was Jane’s eldest son, Richard (age 13) who is recorded as the informant of the death on her death certificate.
+LH reports that it was Jane’s eldest son, Richard (age 13) who is recorded as the informant of the death on her death certificate (he is also recorded as being present at her death).
 Jane (Gibson) Morrison is recorded on her death certificate as having died of ‘flooding’; family lore says that she died in an accident but LH believes that it is more likely that ‘flooding’ refers to miscarriage and death in childbirth (although there is no record of a child born/stillborn in 1843).

 James was consistently described first as a plumber and then as a glazier, but in the report of Jane’s death in the Nottingham Review of 10 March 1843 he was described as a glazier and innkeeper (unfortunately, we have no trace which inn is referred to although his sister Mary Maria Huckerby is linked to the Rose & Crown in Hose in the 1871 census record, so the inn may not have been in Hickling).